-- The school's ethos encourages pupils to raise concerns with staff, knowing that they will be listened to, believed and valued. eg Childline. - Systems are in place for pupils to confidently report abuse, knowing their concerns will be taken seriously. - We deliver a Relationships Education and Health Education (Primary) / Relationships and Sex Education and Health Education (Secondary) curriculum in line with the DfE statutory quidance.
+- The school's ethos encourages pupils to raise concerns with staff, knowing that they will be listened to, believed and valued. - Systems are in place for pupils to confidently report abuse, knowing their concerns will be taken seriously. - We deliver a Relationships Education and Health Education (Primary) curriculum in line with the DfE statutory guidance.
 This develops pupils' understanding of healthy relationships, acceptable behaviour and keeping themselves safe.
 This curriculum is broad, balanced and covers a range of safeguarding themes.
-It is progressive across the year groups and is supported by the Jigsaw scheme of work. - Staff receive regular training to ensure they know the signs and indicators which may suggest a pupil is at risk of child on child abuse and understand their role and responsibilities to report to the safeguarding team as soon as possible. - Our school has a zero tolerance approach to abuse and regular staff training ensures that incidents of child on child abuse are never passed off as 'banter', part of growing up or 'boys being boys'.
+It is progressive across the year groups. - Staff receive regular training to ensure they know the signs and indicators which may suggest a pupil is at risk of child on child abuse and understand their role and responsibilities to report to the safeguarding team as soon as possible. - Our school has a zero tolerance approach to abuse and regular staff training ensures that incidents of child on child abuse are never passed off as 'banter', part of growing up or 'boys being boys'.
 All incidents of child on child abuse are reported to the safeguarding team. - The school has a behaviour policy in place which is regularly reviewed and sets out the expectations about appropriate behaviour.
-Our policy makes clear that child on child is not acceptable, will never be tolerated and is not an inevitable part of growing up. - Following an incident where sexually harmful behaviour has been identified, the safeguarding team will ensure that risk to siblings is considered.
+Our policy makes clear that child on child abuse is not acceptable, will never be tolerated and is not an inevitable part of growing up. - Set out below are the different types of Child on child abuse and the systems in place to respond to these. - Following an incident where sexually harmful behaviour has been identified, the safeguarding team will ensure that risk to siblings is considered.